Red and blue states are competing for Biden’s climate funds. Here’s what they’re planning | KRDO

 States are hoping to pay for these upgrades using $4.6 billion in money from the Inflation Reduction Act, which the Environmental Protection Agency will roll out in the coming months.

 Even as the Biden administration has moved aggressively to try to curb climate pollution, the approach from states has been piece-meal with just 33 states so far having their own climate action plans.
-That more than 10 are joining is significant, said Jennifer Macedonia, a deputy assistant administrator at the EPA.
+That more than 10 are joining – and others are updating their plans for the first time in a decade – is significant, said Jennifer Macedonia, a deputy assistant administrator at the EPA.

 “This is quite remarkable and new to have this breadth of coverage,” Macedonia told CNN.
 “This is quite unprecedented in terms of comprehensive climate action plans across states, and we also have metropolitan areas covering the country as well.”